andrewgreen76/flygreen/README.md

 Topics and methods explored to an extent over the past 24-48 hours (as of 05-28-2023):
 __________________________________________________________________________

+- (planning to cover initramfs, systemd, dracut)
+- UEFI boot > Ubuntu init+subsys > userspace (Wayland > GNOME)
+- more on pointers, the nature of NULL, string delimiters
 - history of MINIX
-- boot order from BIOS to Linux/Ubuntu userspace on top of Wayland
-- compound statements in Bash configs
-- Wayland vs. GNOME
 > [README.md file content formatting] |
 > [GIMP] |
 > [focus reinforcement]